Skip to content

 Year: 1871

-This is one of the finest works of its kind by the painter.
-It features two plant arrangements, a background family photo, and a fan; breaking the purely European style of the image.
+The painting titled "Still Life with Bouquet" by Renoir was painted in 1871.
+It is one of the finest works of its kind by the painter.
+In it, two plant arrangements can be seen, a family photo in the background, and a fan; breaking the purely European style of the image.
+Currently, this painting is on display at The Museum of Fine Arts, Houston (MFAH).

 Style: Impressionism